giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. warning::

-        The concept of a steady state is ambiguous in a perfect foresight context with permament and potentially anticipated shocks occuring.
+        The concept of a steady state is ambiguous in a perfect foresight context with permanent and potentially anticipated shocks occurring.
         Dynare will use the contents of ``oo_.steady_state`` as its reference for calls to the ``STEADY_STATE()`` operator.
 In the presence of ``endval``, this implies that the terminal state provided by the